comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 [Fig11][This script shows the algorithms for creating the car]

 The following steps summarize the algorithms to create a new car in the system:
-1. Get input from the user
 1. Check number of arguments (model, color, pp).
 If 4 then continue, if not "message", exit.
+1. Atribute variables
-1. Write to main file with one extra line.
+1. move to the database folder and write to ```maincarfile.txt``` with one extra line.
 Not erasing other entries.
-1. Create car trip file with 4 case for the 4 arguments plate.txt
+1. Create car trip file ```$plate.txt```
+1.Move to scripts folder and run the frame script

 problems and solutions:
 -----------------
 The frame was not showing.
-This was solved by specfiying the location of the frame script.
+This was solved by specfiying the location of the frame script. ```.sh cd ../scripts```

-Record
+Record function
 ==========================
 The record function stores a car's trip information in the car's file.